WildLotus-15/CS50W-Project-5-Final/README.md

 > Your web application must be sufficiently distinct from the other projects in this course (and, in addition, may not be based on the old CS50W Pizza project), and more complex than those.

 I think my project meets this requirements for following reasons:
-1. the website is entirely feasible with a designed API.
+1. the website is entirely feasible with a designed `API`.
-2. Implemented functionalities that other modern-day websites are having such as creating posts and modifying their state, leaving the comments with like reactions on them, and updating their status.
-Also having the ability to add the post into the individual "favorite" section.
+2. Implemented functionalities that other modern-day websites are having such as `creating posts` and `modifying their state`, `leaving the comments with like reactions on them`, and `updating their status`.
+Also having the ability to `add the post into the individual "favorite" section`.
-3. Also image uploading and downloading is the part which satisfied me very much, along with other the functionalities that other modern-day websites
+3. Also `image uploading and downloading` is the part which satisfied me very much.

 ### Complexity
-As for Complexity, I tried to have user experience on the highest level this is manifested in the fact that in most actions, page reloading isn't required.
-But in some places like (user favorite section) when a post is being removed, functionality is being chosen over comfort level.
-Also when a post is created page is reloaded to not to make things more difficult.
+As for Complexity, I tried to have `user experience` on the highest level this is manifested in the fact that in most actions, page reloading isn't required.
+But in some places like `user favorite section` when a post is being removed, functionality is being chosen over comfort level.
+Also when a `post is created` page is reloaded to not to make things more difficult.

+## Settings
+Besides the default configuration of the project, I added the `app name` in `installed apps`, `AUTH_USER_MODEL` (Django uses is it to authenticate a user), `MEDIA_URL` (Which is a way of accessing media files by their URL), and `MEDIA_ROOT` (To store all media files).
 [Back to Top](https://github.com/WildLotus-15/CS50W-Project-5-Final#cs50w-project-5-final)

-## How to run
-1. Clone the repository.
-2. In your terminal "cd" into project5 directory.
-3. Run "python manage.py makemigrations meme" to make migrations for the meme app.
-4. Run "python manage.py migrate" to apply migrations to your database.
-5. Chect "requirements.txt" file to download required Python packages.
+## Root Routes
+I included app URL in the project's default root.
+With the use of `re_path` and specified path, the `User` can download `Image`, following code on line 29 (extending URL patterns) gives an ability to access an actual image with its URL so then I can access them and then display it on the index page.
 [Back to Top](https://github.com/WildLotus-15/CS50W-Project-5-Final#cs50w-project-5-final)

-## models.py
+## Models
 There are 4 models for the memes app database:
 1. `User` - Stores and handels the creation of registered users.
 2. `UserProfile` - Creates `OneToOne` relationship with `User`, has `timestamp` to identicate the creation date.